Adrian Monk: Childhood and family

 Monk was born October 17, 1959; the episode "Happy Birthday, Mr. Monk" takes place during the week of October 16, 2009, and reveals that his 50th birthday is the next day, October 17, 2009.

-It is known that he was born in the fictitious Marin County town of Tewksbury, Massachusetts to parents Agnes (Rose Abdoo) and Jack Monk, Sr (Dan Hedaya).
+It is known that he was born in the fictitious Contra Costa County town of Tewksbury Heights, a subdivision of East Richmond Heights, to parents Agnes (Rose Abdoo) and Jack Monk, Sr (Dan Hedaya).
 His parents were very strict and overprotective, although his mother was emotionally distant and seemed to have difficulty expressing affection.
 Adrian's father, Jack Monk, abandoned the family when Adrian was eight years old when he went out for Chinese food and did not return.
 Adrian has an agoraphobic brother named Ambrose (John Turturro), from whom he was estranged for seven years following Trudy's death.
 Monk states that his mother died in 1994.
 The episode "Mr. Monk and the Marathon Man" reveals that Monk ran track in high school, but quit when he entered college.
 The episode "Mr. Monk and the Other Detective" reveals that his alma mater is the University of California, Berkeley.
 In "Mr. Monk and the Class Reunion", it is revealed that Monk had the nickname "Captain Cool" in college, due to the fact that he spent every weekend defrosting the student-lounge refrigerator in his dormitory.

 In the episode "Mr. Monk and the Three Pies", it is revealed that Monk was angry at his brother for never contacting him after Trudy's death.
 When the two are reunited, Ambrose admits he did not call Adrian because he believed that he was responsible for her death.
 Trudy was out getting Ambrose cough medicine and was in the store's parking garage when she was killed.
 But Adrian hugs Ambrose and tells him he is not responsible for Trudy's death.

 Their father, Jack, remained unseen in the series until the season 5 episode "Mr. Monk Meets His Dad".
 Jack explains that he did not return to his family because the message in his fortune cookie read "Stand by your man", which he interpreted to mean that he should follow his own path.
 Adrian does not forgive his father at first, but warms up to him while assisting him on his duties as a truck driver.
 Jack mentions reading Sherlock Holmes stories to Adrian, who eventually learned to solve the mysteries before hearing the stories' endings.
 At the end of the episode, Jack teaches Adrian how to ride a bike—something he was not there to do when Adrian was a child.
 Jack also mentioned that he has a son from another wife, named Jack Jr. (Steve Zahn).
 Monk later meets Jack Jr. in the episode "Mr. Monk's Other Brother", and helps to clear him of murder.